 Which Octane Grade is Right for My Vehicle?

-Reading your manual is the key to knowing which level of octane you need for your vehicle or equipment.
-The majority of cars just need regular octane, but higher-performance cars tend to require a higher octane level.
-When in doubt, your ears will let you know if you are using too low of a grade, as knocking is a real indicator.
+Reading your manual is the key to knowing which octane level you need for your vehicle or equipment.
+Most cars just need regular octane, but higher-performance cars tend to require a higher octane level.
+When in doubt, your ears will tell if you are using too low of a grade, as knocking is a real indicator.

 The Difference Maker: Quality Fuel

-Many people believe that if their car uses regular octane, that giving it a higher octane level is almost like giving a treat to their automobile’s engine.
+Many people believe that if their car uses regular octane, giving it a higher octane level is almost like giving a treat to their automobiles’ engine.
 You might hear that it improves your automobile’s performance, gas mileage, or that it better cleans your engine.
-The fact of the matter is that if your car requires regular octane, a higher octane will not improve its performance or gas mileage.
-Additionally, all gasoline grades are required to contain fuel additives that target harmful engine deposits.
+If your car requires regular octane, a higher octane will not improve its performance or gas mileage.
+Additionally, all gasoline grades must contain fuel additives that target harmful engine deposits.
 Chevron and Texaco fuels use Techron®, which not only helps lower emissions, but also is the leading additive in helping keep critical engine parts clean.
 As such, Techron has been designated as a “Top Tier Detergent Gasoline.”

 Bottom Line

 Stick to your automobile’s recommended octane level.
 There is no advantage to going beyond that level, but there certainly is a disadvantage to going below the recommended number.
 The focus, instead, should be on using a quality fuel brand.
-There is a marked difference between fuel additives in your gasoline that help keep your engine clean and free of deposits, which affects the longevity and performance of your engine.
-Not all fuels are created equally, and choosing the right one is the simplest step you can take to improving your vehicle's performance now and in the future.
+There is a marked difference between fuel additives in your gasoline that help keep your engine clean and free of deposits, which affects your engine’s longevity and performance.
+Not all fuels are created equally, and choosing the right one is the simplest step to improving your vehicle’s performance now and in the future.

 Got Questions?

-As a leading fuel supplier in the metro-Atlanta and Georgia areas, we are here to answer all of your fuel-related questions.
+As a leading fuel supplier in the Atlanta metro and Georgia areas, we are here to answer all your fuel-related questions.
 Contact us today!